amulyasingaraju/Genesis_Group13/1_Requirements/README.md

 # 4 W's and 1 H
 ### WHO
-Anyone who wants to charge their EVs(Electrical Vehicles)
+Anyone who wants to charge their EVs(Electrical Vehicles).
 ### WHAT
-Sustainable Hybrid EV Charging System
+Sustainable Hybrid EV Charging System.
 ### WHEN
-Can be used in all seasons, in any weather condition
+Can be used in all seasons, in any weather condition.
 ### WHERE
-Public spaces, Petrol Pumps, National and State Highways
+Public spaces, Petrol Pumps, National and State Highways.
 ### HOW
-Creating a profitable, sustainable energy solution for charging EVs
+Creating a profitable, sustainable energy solution for charging EVs.